 -The American Lawyer

-- As lead counsel, representing a leading global professional services company in an ongoing $800 million actuarial malpractice lawsuit.
+- As lead counsel, represented a leading global professional services company in an $830 million actuarial malpractice lawsuit brought by the City of Houston in connection with the City’s $6.2 billion pension crisis.

 - Successfully defended an international, New York-based law firm against a $1.6 billion corporate meltdown claim brought by a bankruptcy trustee.